A Rise In Depression Among Teens And Young Adults Could Be Linked To Social Media Use

 For example, as opposed to "going to school with 'meh' hair suddenly there's a picture of you with 'meh' hair.
 Everybody's going to see it, can comment on it, make fun of you," she says.
 These experiences resonate enormously during adolescence and can deeply affect teen's confidence and sense of self.

-In order to better understand the impact of social media on this age group, Fristad organized a focus group of college students at Ohio State.
-The students had all received smartphones when they were 13 or 14.
-What they told her was was in line with current study's findings.
-The students described "another realm of things to worry about, pressure to build your brand, sharing too much and making unrealistic comparisons to other kids ... being constantly on the phone and not engaging in face-to-face interactions."
+Croesner says, to explain the phenomenon, you have to look at the entire context of the historic moment we're living in.

-"There's just a lot of heightened tension around this," says Fristad.
-And the advice from her college students for younger kids?
-"Phones Off, Friends On."
+"I think we are living in a time of great uncertainty, where people are unsure about the future of the country but also their own futures," he says.
+"And that is anxiety provoking for anybody but it's especially true for young people whose whole future is ahead of them."

-Of course, other factors could be fueling this generational rise in mental health problems.
-It could simply be that these teens and young adults are more willing to admit they are stressed, anxious, worried and even depressed and that they need, and want help.
+Another explanation could simply be that these teens and young adults are more willing to admit they are stressed, anxious, worried and even depressed and that they need, and want help.

 Psychologist Andrew Przybylski, an experimental psychologist at the University of Oxford in Oxford, England, is skeptical of the study findings.
 "The data is entirely descriptive," he wrote in an e-mail.
 "I find it very unfortunate that there is undue speculation about the effects of technology."
 He said the rise in mental health issues could be explained by other factors such as the opioid crisis.